 Our mission is to deliver a world class museum experience, work continuously to safeguard the future of HMS Unicorn, and care for our collections while making them accessible to all.

 Our vision is to inspire those who visit and work with us, offering lifelong learning and engagement opportunities for our local communities and beyond.

 Our Board of Trustees comprises:

-Emma Jane Wells - Vice Chair
+Emma Jane Wells - Chair

 I am a museum and heritage professional, and have worked with a wide range of organisations throughout my career.
 I am a Falkland Islander by birth and so have an interest in maritime heritage.
 I joined Unicorn's Board to provide museum and collections-specific advice and support.
 I have 3 young children, so have little time left of my own!
 We have ponies at home and I also enjoy reading and keeping fit.